This chapter focuses on the proposal—the kind of document that gets you or your organization approved or hired to do a project.

 The following is a review of the sections you'll commonly find in proposals.
 Don't assume that each one of them has to be in the actual proposal you write, nor that they have to be in the order they are presented here—plus you may discover that other kinds of information not mentioned here must be included in your particular proposal.

-As you read the following on common sections in proposals, check out the example proposals starting on page .
+As you read the following on common sections in proposals, check out the example proposals listed at the start of this chapter.
 Not all of the sections discussed in the following will show up in the examples, but most will.

 Introduction.
 Plan the introduction to your proposal carefully.
 Make sure it does all of the following things (but not necessarily in this order) that apply to your particular proposal: